| Previous Page | Next Page | Index

 Jamaica 28 Apr 1835 reported to be at Barbadoes.

-Falmouth 15 Feb 1836 the Star is reported to have arrived at Nevis and to have sailed for Jamaica, under a jury mast, in the company of the Cruiser.
+Falmouth 15 Feb 1836 the Star is reported to have arrived at Nevis and to have departed for Jamaica, under a jury mast, in the company of the Cruiser.
 [The Star was badly damaged in a gale.]

 Circa 2 May 1836 is reported to be at Jamaica.